Working with Makefiles in CLion using Compilation DB

 Fill out the rest of the fields as below (or set “Show console” to your choice):

-OK, CLion will start monitoring the Makefile and, if it changes – whether from inside the IDE or externally – it will trigger
+After you click `OK`, CLion will start monitoring the Makefile and, if it changes – whether from inside the IDE or externally – it will trigger `compiledb` to run again, regenerating the Compilation DB.
+To verify this, open the `compile_commands.json` file side-by-side with the Makefile.
+Add or remove source files from the `srcfiles` variable and watch as `compile_commands.json` is regenerated automatically.

 Something to build on